-- 1. A prison sentence of six months to six years and a fine equal to 300 to 3,000 days of minimum wage will be imposed on: - anyone who speculates in any way with the free textbooks distributed by the Ministry of Public Education; - II. publishers who knowingly produce more copies than is authorised of a work protected by the MCL; and - III. whoever intentionally uses, for profit and without the corresponding authorisation, works protected by the MCL. - 2.
+- 1. A prison sentence of six months to six years and a fine equal to 300 to 3,000 days of minimum wage will be imposed on: - anyone who speculates in any way with the free textbooks distributed by the Ministry of Public Education; - publishers who knowingly produce more copies than is authorised of a work protected by the MCL; and - III. whoever intentionally uses, for profit and without the corresponding authorisation, works protected by the MCL. - 2.
 A prison sentence of between three and 10 years will be imposed and a fine equal to 2,000 to 20,000 days of minimum wage for anyone:

 - I. who produces, reproduces, stores, transports, distributes, sells, or leases copies of works, phonograms, audio-visual works protected by MCL.
-The same sanction shall be imposed on anyone who knowingly contributes or provides in any way raw materials or supplies intended for the production or reproduction of the works; or - II. whoever makes for profit a device or system for the purpose of deactivating the electronic protection devices of a computer program. - 3.
+The same sanction shall be imposed on anyone who knowingly contributes or provides in any way raw materials or supplies intended for the production or reproduction of the works; or - II. who makes for profit a device or system for the purpose of deactivating the electronic protection devices of a computer program. - 3.
 Imprisonment will be imposed for a period of between six months and six years and a fine equal to 5,000 to 30,000 days of minimum wage, to those who sell to any final consumer on the road or in public places, for the purposes of commercial speculation, reproductions of works, phonograms, audio-visual works, or books.
 If the sale is made in a commercial establishment, or in an organised or permanent manner, the sanction established in the previous paragraph shall apply. - 4.
-A prison sentence of between six months and two years or a fine equal to 300 to 3,000 days of minimum wage will be imposed on anyone who knowingly and without right exploits an interpretation or execution for profit. - 5.
-Imprisonment will be imposed for a period of between six months and four years and a fine of 300 to 3,000 days of minimum wage, in the following cases: - I. whoever manufactures, imports, sells or leases a device or system to decrypt an encrypted satellite signal, without authorisation from the legitimate distributor of said signal; and - II. whoever performs for profit any act with the purpose of deciphering an encrypted satellite signal or carrier of programs without authorisation from the legitimate distributor of said signal. - 6.
-Imprisonment shall be imposed from six months to six years and a fine equal to 300 to 3,000 days of minimum wage for those who knowingly publish a work substituting the author's name for another name.
+A prison sentence of between six months and two years or a fine equal to 300 to 3,000 days of minimum wage will be imposed on anyone who knowingly and without right exploits an interpretation or execution for profit. - Imprisonment will be imposed for a period of between six 5. months and four years and a fine of 300 to 3,000 days of minimum wage, in the following cases: - I. whoever manufactures, imports, sells, or leases a device or system to decrypt an encrypted satellite signal, without authorisation of the legitimate distributor of said signal; and - II. whoever performs for profit any act with the purpose of deciphering an encrypted satellite signal or carrier of programs without authorisation from the legitimate distributor of said signal. - Imprisonment shall be imposed from six months to six 6. years and a fine equal to 300 to 3,000 days of minimum wage for those who knowingly publish a work substituting the author's name for another name.

-Additionally, in July 2020 several dispositions (section 427 bis, 427 Ter and 427 Quater) were included to criminally prosecute the following:
+Additionally, in July 2020 several dispositions (section 427 Bis, 427 Ter and 427 Quarter) were included to criminally prosecute the following:

-- Whoever knowingly and for profit circumvents without authorisation any effective technological protection measure used by a phonogram shall be punished with imprisonment from six months to six years and a fine of 500 to 1,000 days. - 2.
-Whoever, for profit, manufactures, imports, distributes, rents or in any way commercialises devices, products, or components of any kind, or commercialises devices, products or components intended to circumvent a technological measure of effective protection, shall be sentenced to between six months and six years' imprisonment and from 500 to 1,000 days' fine. - 3.
-Any person who, for profit, provides or offers services to the public aimed principally at circumventing an effective technological protection measure, shall be sentenced to six months to six years' imprisonment and a fine of 500 to 1,000 days.
+- Whoever knowingly and for profit circumvents without 1. authorization any effective technological protection measure used by phonogram effective technological protection measures shall be punished with imprisonment from six months to six years and a fine of five hundred to one thousand days. - 2 Whoever, for profit, manufactures, imports, distributes, rents or in any way commercializes devices, products, or components of any kind, or commercializes devices, products or components intended to circumvent a technological measure of effective protection, shall be sentenced to six months to six years imprisonment and from five hundred to one thousand days fine. - Any person who, for profit, provides or offers services to 3. the public aimed principally at circumventing an effective technological protection measure, shall be sentenced to six months to six years' imprisonment and a fine of 500 to 1,000 days' imprisonment.